It’s never too early to begin planning your career if you want to work abroad, or if you just want to see the world.

 While working and living abroad may seem like a great opportunity, it does come with some challenges.

 Specifically, identify an opportunity at a company that will allow you to take full advantage of your foreign stay by finding ways to use all of your skills, while also providing you with ample opportunities for growth and advancement.
+If you are planning to move and work in Canada, you should look for companies that are hiring foreign workers in Canada for the purpose of making their staff international.

 You’ll also want to consider whether or not moving overseas is right for your family; if you have children or are married, make sure they’re on board before making any decisions.